-Most of the countries that follow Islamic financial doctrine suffer from severe economic difficulties for Islamic banking is not consistent with conventional banking, which is based on credit.
+Most of the countries that follow Islamic financial doctrine suffer from economic difficulties for Islamic banking is not compliant with conventional banking, which is based on credit.

-Since our algorithm doesn't rely on credit, it us fully compliant with Islamic principles and can be adopted on the full scale by Muslim countries, thus solving the problem of seamless integration of the Islamic banking into the global financial infrastructure and allowing to overcome economic difficulties that many of Muslim countries are currently facing.
+Since our algorithm doesn't rely on credit, it us fully compliant with Islamic principles and can be adopted on the full scale by Muslim countries, thus solving the problem of seamless integration of the Islamic banking into the global financial infrastructure and allowing to overcome difficulties that Islamic financial system is currently facing.